 Analysis and tastings are performed time and again in order to monitor the development of the wine ageing.
 The decision to bottle the wine is made by the winemaker whenever the wine is considered to be in its optimal condition.

-Efficient space aimed at producing highquality wines, perfectly designed to meet our needs.
-Having been proved after many experiences, there is no big difference between the temperature-controlled fermentation in wood or stainless steel tanks, we prefer to use the traditional vinification style: aging in small barrels and fermentation in stainless steel vats whose wide bottom shape favors a wider contact between the must and the skin.
+We prefer to use the traditional vinification style: fermentation in stainless steel vats, whose wide bottom shape favours a wider contact between the must and the skin, followed by ageing in small barrels.
 The must is pumped from the bottom to top of the vat several times a day.
 The ideal length of maceration depends on the variety and the season, with the initial concentration of the grape’s phenolic compounds and their extractability being two key variables.
-In the case of Tinta de Toro, in which color, flavor, and tannin structure are guaranteed, a 15 day maceration period in more than enough.
+In the case of Tinta de Toro, in which colour, flavour, and tannin structure are guaranteed, a 15 day maceration period is more than enough.

 The vat house is closely connected to the grape reception area.
 In the selection area, the optimal grapes are painstakingly hand-selected on a table.
 Crushing and pressing are carried out with almost artisanal equipment to ensure the delicateness, softness, and elegance of Coral Duero Wines.